-Our approach to capital management is designed to ensure we meet current regulatory requirements and that we respect the payment priority of our capital providers.
-We aim to maintain a strong capital base, to support the risks inherent in our business and to meet local regulatory capital requirements at all times.
+Our approach to capital management is driven by our strategic and organisational requirements, taking into account the regulatory, economic and commercial environment.
+We aim to maintain a strong capital base to support the risks inherent in our business and to meet local regulatory capital requirements at all times.